whkelvin/dicom_api/Readme.md

 - Add in proper logging middleware
 - Authentication is not implemented
 - Currently dicom file and generated png are stored in `assets/uploaded`, relationships between dicom and pngs are not stored anywhere (which pngs are generated from which dicom file).
+- Storage Path are hardcoded in the code at the moment.
+Config should be set up properly to handle config values/env variables.
-- Tests are incomplete/incomprehensive, `cmd/test/controller_test.go` only shows that mock testing is easy because layers are loosely coupled and dependant on interfaces.
+- Tests are incomplete/incomprehensive, `cmd/test/controller_test.go` only shows that mock testing is easy because layers are loosely coupled and dependent on interfaces.

 # Running the app